 Subject

-Example: “For first-generation students”
+Example: “First-generation students”

 Action Verb